robinsones/Data-Day-Talk/data_day_script_accompanying.md

 It's clear that there were categories of questions, like "Job Factor" and "Work Methods Frequency."

 Now let's take a look at our numeric columns with skimr.
-Skimr is a package from rOpenSci that allows you to quickly view summaries of your data. `select_if` is a great package if you want to select only columns where a certain condition is true (in this case, whether it's a numeric column).
+Skimr is a package from rOpenSci that allows you to quickly view summaries of your data. `select_if` is a great function if you want to select only columns where a certain condition is true (in this case, whether it's a numeric column).

 ```r